Updated 24.05.2023

 Norwegian law requires drivers to yield to vehicles coming from the right, unless you are driving on a priority road (which is marked by a yellow diamond sign).

-The speed limits are 110 km/h on motorways, 80 km/h on country roads, and 50 km/h in densely populated areas.
+The speed limits are 110 km/h on freeways, 80 km/h on country roads, and 50 km/h in densely populated areas.
 Just follow the speed signs!
 80 km/h equals 50miles/h.

 Norwegian traffic signs are different from US, but equal with signs in most other European countries.